 Who has access to your information?

-We may pass your information onto our third-party service providers, agents, or subcontractors (e.g. a researcher or academic for further research) for the purposes of completing a task or providing services to you on our behalf (for example, to process survey responses).
-However, we disclose only the personal information necessary to deliver that service and have a contract in place that requires those third parties to keep your information secure and not to use it for their own marketing purposes.
+We will pass your information onto our third-party service providers, agents, or subcontractors (e.g. a researcher or academic for further research) for the purposes of completing a task or providing services to you on our behalf (for example, to process survey responses).

 Your choices and rights